Understanding the Inverse of a 1x1 Matrix: A Deep Dive

 Defining the Inverse of a 1x1 Matrix

 The inverse of a matrix, denoted as A⁻¹, is another matrix that, when multiplied by the original matrix (A), results in the identity matrix (I).
 For a 1x1 matrix, the identity matrix is simply [1].
-Therefore, the inverse of a 1x1 matrix [a] is another 1x1 matrix [x] such that:
+So, the inverse of a 1x1 matrix [a] is another 1x1 matrix [x] such that:

 [a] * [x] = [1]